DSharpPlus/DSharpPlus/docs/articles/migration/3x_to_4x.md

 ### Multiprefix support

-Prefixes are now configured via @DSharpPlus.CommandsNext.CommandsNextConfiguration.StringPrefixes instead of old `StringPrefix` property.
+Prefixes are now configured via `CommandsNextConfiguration.StringPrefixes` instead of old `StringPrefix` property.
 Prefixes passed in this array will all function at the same time.
-At the same time,
-@DSharpPlus.CommandsNext.CommandContext class has been augmented with @DSharpPlus.CommandsNext.CommandContext.Prefix property, which allows for checking which prefix was used to trigger the command.
-Furthermore, the new
-@DSharpPlus.CommandsNext.Attributes.RequirePrefixesAttribute can be used as a check to require a specific prefix to be used with a command.
+At the same time, `CommandContext` class has been augmented with `CommandContext.Prefix` property, which allows for checking which prefix was used to trigger the command.
+Furthermore, the new `RequirePrefixesAttribute` can be used as a check to require a specific prefix to be used with a command.

 ### Command hiding inheritance

-Much like checks, the @DSharpPlus.CommandsNext.Attributes.HiddenAttribute is now inherited in modules which are not command groups.
+Much like checks, the `DSharpPlus.CommandsNext.Attributes.HiddenAttribute` is now inherited in modules which are not command groups.

 ### Support for `Nullable<T>` and `System.Uri` conversion